Liquid stocks are the only type of stocks I’ll trade. Really, I only have two basic requirements — volatility and liquidity.

 If you already trade penny stocks, you know it might take a little longer to execute an order.
 It’s not like trading Microsoft (NASDAQ: MSFT), where your buy or sell order will get executed almost instantly.
 It’s a built-in feature of trading penny stocks that orders take a little longer to execute.

 “But Tim, why would I want to trade stocks that take longer to execute?
 Isn’t that risky?”

-That’s why I teach risk-to-reward ratio and risk management.
-In my opinion, hoping your shares in some giant corporation are going to make you rich before you retire is real financial risk!
-Here’s the deal …
+That’s why I teach risk/reward ratio and risk management.
+In my opinion, hoping your shares in some giant corporation will make you rich before you retire is a real financial risk!

 Also, understand the market can shift.
 Last month’s supernova might have already fizzled out.
 What’s in play this week might not be in play next week.
 Trading strategies change based on what’s really going on in the market.

 Here’s a big-picture reason to be a fan of liquidity: Imagine what would happen if there wasn’t a liquid stock market.
 If it was difficult to buy and sell shares, the markets would grind to a halt.
-It would affect investment in business.
+It would affect investment in businesses.
 Who wants to invest in a company only to be told you can’t get out of the investment?

-Does this make sense?
 The secondary market for company shares and other types of securities is what makes investing in a company attractive.
 The secondary market is what you and I are trading.
 A liquid stock market is what makes it possible.

 Back to liquidity in penny stocks…